-Brackett was born in Berkeley, CA and lives in Boston, MA.
-He received a Bachelor's degree in painting from Yale University in 1997 where he was the recipient of the Ethel Childe Walker Prize.
-His work has been shown nationally in galleries and museums, including the Aqua Wynwood, FL; The DeCordova Museum, MA; The Merchandise Mart, IL; Alpha Gallery, MA; the Brattleboro Museum, VT; Yale University Art Gallery, CT.
-He has also been featured in New American Painting’s juried exhibition in print, issues #38, #56 and #80.
+Brackett was born in Berkeley, CA and received a Bachelor's degree in painting from Yale University in 1997 where he was the recipient of the Ethel Childe Walker Prize.
+He lives in a diverse neighborhood of Boston with his wife and two young daughters, where he feels fortunate to be able to work on his art everyday.
+His work has been shown nationally in galleries and museums, including the Danforth Museum of Art, MA; The Aqua Wynwood, FL; the Fort Mason Center for Arts and Culture, CA; The DeCordova Museum, MA; The Merchandise Mart, IL; the Brattleboro Museum, VT; Yale University Art Gallery, CT.
+He has also been featured in New American Painting’sjuried exhibition in print, issues #38, #56 and #80.

 Brackett is the recipient of numerous awards, including grants from the Pollock-Krasner Foundation, the Elizabeth Greenshields Foundation, the Massachusetts Cultural Council, and the George Sugarman Foundation.
 He has won a Certificate of Excellence from the American Portrait Society and has held residencies at Yaddo and the Virginia Center for the Creative Arts.

 Brackett’s work appears in the collection of Wellington Management in Boston, the Danforth Museum of Art in Framingham, MA, and numerous private collections in the U.S., India, Germany and England.